Interested in building #broadbandforeveryone?

 We will keep everyone updated throughout the process as we work towards building broadband for everyone.

 What happens after Phase 1 of the project?

 After Phase 1 is complete and the network is operational SWIFT will collect a small residual from the successful Telecom Service Providers.
 The residuals will be added to the Broadband Development Fund (BDF) along with sponsorship funds, more upper level government funding and membership fees.
 Periodically the board will use the BDF to continue to build out more infrastructure until #broadbandforeveryone becomes a reality.
 The more organizations using SWIFT infrastructure, the greater the BDF will be – every SWIFT network user will effectively result in increased contributions to the BDF, which means future investments will be self-sustaining and accelerate broadband connections across the entire region.

-Connecting everyone in Southwestern Ontario requires overcoming an infrastructure deficit of approximately $4-7 billion (depending on geography and benchmarks).
-Without the SWIFT model in place, there is no mechanism for addressing this gap fairly and equitably.
-SWIFT will continue to subsidize telecom service providers until everyone in Southwestern Ontario is connected by fibre optics.
+Connecting everyone in Southwestern Ontario requires overcoming an infrastructure deficit of approximately $2.7B (depending on geography and benchmarks).
+The SWIFT model is a funding mechanism to addressing this gap fairly and equitably.

 SWIFT will be built, owned, and maintained by service providers...

-Telecom service providers will participate through an open procurement process and they will build, own, and operate the network.
+Telecom Service Providers (TSPs) will participate through an open procurement process and they will build, own, and operate the network.
 Infrastructure Canada requires the municipal members of SWIFT to maintain 51% ownership of the assets of the network for the first 7 years of its operations (starting in 2020).
 After 7 years of ownership, Infrastructure Canada grants the recipient of funding (SWIFT) the choice to divest some-or-all of their equity stake to the service providers that built the infrastructure.